Enterprise Utility Platform Navigation Redesign

 1. Organize navigation around tasks

-Rather than structuring navigation around internal program areas, we prioritized customer goals as the primary organizing principle.
+Rather than structuring navigation around internal program areas, as was done earlier for navigation and is currently a focus area for many promotional programs, we prioritized customer goals as the primary organizing principle.

 KEY FINDINGS (AND WHY THEY MATTERED)